 - a.
-Do you believe our Confession of Faith as set forth in our Discipline? - b.
-Have you now peace with God through our Lord Jesus Christ? - c.
-What is your motive in desiring permission to preach the gospel? - d.
-Are you satisfied with the moral and social standards and the government of the church, and will you maintain them on all occasions? - e.
-Will you submit yourself to the official counsel of your fellow Christians? - f.
-Define depravity, redemption, faith, repentance, justification, regeneration, and sanctification. - g.
-Is it your purpose, if received, to remain permanently with the church? - h.
-Will you pursue the course of study as a candidate for the annual conference license? - i.
-Will you abstain from the use of beverage alcohol, illicit drugs, and tobacco?
+Three Letters of Reference.
+These letters are to be obtained from acquaintances of the candidate and should give evidence of the candidate's faithfulness in Christian living and suitability for ministerial licensing. - b.
+A copy of his/her high school diploma. - c.
+Written responses to the following: - (1) Do you believe our Confession of Faith as set forth in our Discipline? - (2) Describe your conversion experience, journey of faith, and call to ministry.
+(3) What is your motive in seeking this local conference license? - (4) Are you satisfied with the moral and social standards and the government of the church, and will you maintain them on all occasions? - (5) Will you submit yourself to the official counsel of your fellow Christians? - (6) Define the following terms: depravity, redemption, faith, repentance, justification, regeneration, and sanctification. - (7) Is it your purpose, if received, to remain permanently with the church? - (8) Will you pursue the course of study required for ordination in the Church of the United Brethren in Christ? - (9) Have you ever pied guilty to or been convicted of any crime? - (10) Have you ever been charged with child neglect or abuse? - (11) Has your driver's license ever been suspended or revoked?

+(12) Are you abstaining from the use of beverage alcohol, illicit drugs, and tobacco?